RedpointArchive/Prototest/README.md

 How to Contribute
 --------------------

-To contribute to Protogame, submit a pull request to `RedpointGames/Prototest`.
+To contribute to Prototest, submit a pull request to `RedpointGames/Prototest`.

 The developer chat is hosted on [Gitter](https://gitter.im/RedpointGames/Prototest)